Successful People With ADHD: Simone Biles, Bill Gates, And More

 Greta Gerwig is a director, writer, and actor who may be known best for directing the 2023 movie Barbie.
 The film made over $1.3 billion in worldwide box office sales, placing it in the top 20 highest-grossing films of all time (when adjusted for inflation) and making Gerwig the first solo female director to create a billion-dollar movie.
 Gerwig has written and directed other successful films as well, including Lady Bird and Little Women.

 In a 2023 interview, Gerwig confirmed that she was diagnosed with ADHD as an adult.
 The director also discussed her experiences as a child before receiving the diagnosis, including her excess energy and her mother’s tendency to sign her up for activities that would “tire her out.”
 Gerwig also talked about having “really deep feelings,” describing herself as “emotional.”
-It’s not uncommon for those with ADHD to experience emotional symptoms, such as trouble with mood regulation and effects like rejection sensitivity disorder (RSD).
+It’s not uncommon for those with ADHD to experience emotional symptoms, such as trouble with mood control and effects like rejection sensitivity disorder (RSD).

 Michael Phelps